Myriopteris rawsonii

-Myriopteris rawsonii, formerly known as Cheilanthes rawsonii, is a perennial fern native to Namaqualand in Southern Africa.
-Like many other cheilanthoid ferns, it is adapted to dry conditions, bearing a thick layer of pale hairs on the underside of its pinnate-pinnatifid leaves.
-It is the only African representative of its clade of cheilanthoids, the otherwise American genus Myriopteris.
-It spends much of the year in a dried-out, dormant state, rehydrating and putting out new growth during winter rains.
+Myriopteris rawsonii is a small fern native to Namaqualand in Southern Africa.
+It is adapted to dry conditions, bearing a thick layer of pale hairs on the underside of its pinnate-pinnatifid leaves.
+One of the cheilanthoid lip ferns, it was usually classified in the genus Cheilanthes as Cheilanthes rawsonii until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
+It is the only African representative of Myriopteris, which is otherwise American.
+Living on rocky hillsides, it spends much of the year in a dried-out, dormant state, rehydrating and putting out new growth during winter rains.
 Its name honors the botanist and civil servant Sir Rawson W. Rawson.

 Description

 The fronds arise from a creeping rhizome about 2.5 mm in diameter.
 The rhizome bears linear scales up to 2 mm long, which are blackish-brown in color, growing pale brown at the margins.
 The scales are jagged at the edges, or ciliate (bearing hair-like projections).

 The fronds are closely spaced along the rhizome, standing erect or arching somewhat.
 They emerge as fiddleheads (circinate vernation).
 The stipe (the stalk of the leaf, below the blade) is about 50 mm long.
 It is brown and covered with a mat of pale hairs in freshly-grown leaves; the hairs are shed as the leaf ages.

 The leaf blade is linear-elliptic in shape and pinnate-pinnatifid (cut into deeply lobed pinnae), sometimes almost bipinnate.
 The blades range from 80 to 250 mm long and from 15 to 22 mm wide.
 The rachis (leaf axis) is similar in appearance to the stipe, but largely retains its hairs even in older fronds.
 The pinnae (leaflets) are oblong-ovate in shape and relatively widely spaced from each other, with entire (untoothed) margins.
 Those closer to the base of the leaf are more deeply lobed than those above.
 The veins are not netted and do not stand out strongly from the rest of the leaf tissue.
 The lower surface of the leaf is covered in a thick mat of pale reddish hairs, while the upper surface has few or none.

 The sori occur at the margins of the pinnae.
 They are round and do not fuse with each other, and are not protected by an indusium.

-M. rawsonii is fairly distinctive in appearance from other ferns of Southern Africa.
+M. rawsonii is fairly distinct in appearance from other ferns of Southern Africa.
 Cheilanthes contracta, which occurs just to the south around the Cape of Good Hope, is somewhat similar, but is a bit more dissected (bipinnate to bipinnate-pinnatifid), has a shorter stipe (about 10 mm), more hair on the upper surface of the leaf, and pinnae rotated out of the plane of the leaf axis to some extent.